Fed's Williams, citing signs of imbalances, wants 2015 rate hike

 "I don't think we are at a tipping point yet - but I am looking at the path we're on and looking out for potential potholes," John Williams, president of the San Francisco Federal Reserve Bank, said in remarks prepared for delivery to the UCLA Anderson School of Management.
 "I am starting to see signs of imbalances emerge in the form of high asset prices, especially in real estate, and that trips the alert system."

-Though he supported the decision to wait, Williams signaled on Monday that he is getting nervous about waiting much longer.
+Though he supported the decision to wait, Williams signalled on Monday that he is getting nervous about waiting much longer.
 The Fed meets twice more this year - in October and in December.

 "When you have a high-pressure economy, with unsustainably high levels of economic activity for a long period of time, people may make decisions based on excessive optimism, rather than sound economic basics," Williams warned.
 "One lesson I have taken from past episodes is that once the imbalances have grown large, the options to deal with them are limited."